RobertoRoos/sawIntuitiveResearchKitWiki/Calibration.md

 The problem is that these values are partially based on the electronics used during the calibration.
 As such, they are a bit off.
 We developed two different strategies to calibrate the scales and offsets.
  * For the scales, the simplest solution is to rely on the encoders.
 We generate a large motion on each actuator and collect both the encoder and potentiometer values.
  * For the offsets, it is a bit more challenging since we need to identify a zero position based on mechanical properties.
+The zero position can be visualized using the dVRK in kinematic simulation mode with rViz.
+To do so, launch `roslaunch dvrk_robot dvrk_arm_rviz.launch arm:=ECM` for the ECM zero.
+You can replace `ECM` by `PSM1` or `MTMR` to visualize the zero position of different arms.
+Note that in dVRK 2.0, you can also use the GUI arm widget to control the joints position directly.

 ## 4.2.
 Requirements